keygen-sh/keygen-relay/README.md

 #### List licenses

-To list all the licenses in the database, use the `ls` command:
+To list all the licenses in the pool, use the `ls` command:

 ```bash
 relay ls